 A monthly journal club is hosted by faculty.
 Articles of contemporary interest are presented by individual residents and discussed “round table” style.
 The event is typically followed by social activities at a local pub.
 This encourages informal discussion and contributes to a friendly, collegial atmosphere.

 A weekly reading assignment and review of the assignment occurs at Monday morning conference.
 The 1st year residents present a topic from the highly regarded text book, with further discussion of salient details by senior residents and faculty.
 These sessions are coordinated with MSU curriculum.

 Residents are assigned to present an interesting case as an unknown with discussion of imaging findings and differential diagnoses in a Power Point format.

 The Providence radiology program participates with several other local hospital programs in a Visiting Professor consortium whereby residents from all participating programs meet and spend half a day with a visiting professor.
 Typically, the visiting professor lectures and gives unknown cases to the residents during an afternoon from which they have been relieved of their hospital duties.
 This event occurs 8 times a year.

 A new laboratory and research facility was opened at the hospital in January of 2002.
 The Biomedical Research department consists of over 8,000 square feet of dedicated space staffed by several full time employees.
 There are microvascular, gross anatomy and basic science areas within this space.
 Click here for more information.
 New for 2017 is the Simulation and Education center, a surgical skills and education facility of almost 7000 square feet.

-Residents participate in a weekly web conference presented by Dr. Walter Huda, PhD through the Dartmouth-Hitchcock Department of Radiology.
+Residents participate in a weekly web conference presented by Dr. William Sensakovic of Telerad Physics (founded by Dr. Walter Huda) .
 This interactive course offers comprehensive preparation for the Core examination.
 This curriculum serves in addition to radiologic physics didactic content at Providence and MSU.